wootguy/RockTheVote/README.md

 as_command rtv.iExcludePrevMapsNomOnly 20
 as_command rtv.iExcludePrevMapsNomOnlyMeme 400
 ```
-4. Create a file for the normal votable maps, or symlink your `mapvote.cfg` file here: `scripts/plugins/cfg/mapvote.cfg`.
+4. Create a file for the normal votable maps, or symlink your `mapvote.cfg` file here: `scripts/plugins/cfg/mapvote.txt`.
 Maps listed here can be nominated with the normal cooldown (`iExcludePrevMapsNomOnly`).
+The `addvotemap` text is optional in this list.
 5. Create the hidden map list file: `scripts/plugins/cfg/hidden_nom_maps.txt`
 Maps listed here have a large nom cooldown (`iExcludePrevMapsNomOnlyMeme`) and never randomly show up in the vote menu or as the next map.
 6. Make sure your `mapcycle.txt` file is up-to-date with what you have installed on the server, and that the number of maps in that file is larger than the `iExcludePrevMaps` CVar.